What Are the Types of Construction?

 Published On

-A level ensures surfaces are perfectly straight, a necessity for accurate HVAC installations.
+A level ensures surfaces are perfectly straight.
+This is a necessity for accurate installations of various HVAC components.

-A self-explanatory tool, tape measures help technicians take measurements of duct lengths to ensure correct sizing during HVAC installations.
+A self-explanatory tool, a tape measure helps technicians take measurements of duct lengths to ensure correct sizing during HVAC service calls.

-A handheld thermometer helps HVAC technicians check temperature differentials.
-This allows them to assess performance and determine if repairs are needed.
+A handheld thermometer helps HVAC techs check temperature differentials.
+This allows them to assess performance and determine if repairs are needed for air conditioning systems.

 These simple, yet vital, HVAC technician tools cut through sheet metal or ducts.
-They’re used to trim and fit sheet metal for custom ductwork, especially during retrofits.
+They are used to trim and fit sheet metal for custom ductwork, especially during retrofits.

 A utility knife is handy for cutting insulation, tape, and other materials.

-One of the power tools used in the HVAC industry, this type of saw cuts material knives and shears can’t, allowing HVAC technicians to remove old piping or cut through drywall to access sealed-off HVAC units.
+One of the power tools used in the HVAC industry, this handheld power saw cuts material that knives and shears cannot.
+It allows HVAC techs to remove old piping or cut through drywall to access sealed-off HVAC units.

-When faced with hexagonal nuts (common in HVAC systems), HVAC technicians use hex-head nut drivers.
-These common hand tools allow HVAC workers to adjust and access components like fan motor mounts on outdoor condenser units.
+When faced with hexagonal nuts common in HVAC systems, technicians use hex-head nut drivers.
+These hand tools allow workers to adjust and access components like fan motor mounts on outdoor condenser units.

-Another essential item on the list of hand tools needed for HVAC work, wrenches are used to adjust nuts and bolts of various sizes and secure fittings.
+Another essential item on the list of hand tools needed for HVAC work, a pipe wrench is used to adjust nuts and bolts of various sizes and secure fittings.

-Hammers are useful for many everyday tasks, but also as one of the tools for HVAC operations, including mounting brackets for ductwork and sheet metal work.
+Hammers are useful for a wide range of everyday tasks.
+A staple gun is also useful for mounting brackets for ductwork and sheet metal work.

-HVAC system components are often located in dark spaces, posing a safety hazard for technicians.
-A flashlight or headlamp allows technicians to see these components, as well as any hazards.
+HVAC system components are often located in tight spaces, posing a safety hazard for technicians.
+A flashlight or headlamp allows technicians to see these components clearly.

 An inspection mirror allows technicians to view hard-to-see areas during inspections.